ArtskydJ/jpc-autonomous-framework/README.md

 This function checks how far the potentiometer is turned compared to how many options number allowed.

+(Technically, this can scale any number from 0 - 4095, but it is commonly used for potentiometers.)

+- `int numOfOptions` is a number from 0 - 4095 that this function allows as a range.
+- `int potentiometer` is a number from 0 - 4095 that this function scales.

 For example, `potPosition(100, [number])` returns a number between 0 and 99, proportional to how large `[number]` is.

 ```c